It's about Time

 Physics tells us that there is a maximum speed at which information can travel through the universe: the speed of light, usually written as c.

 Light isn’t special because it’s light.
 It’s special because it has no mass.
-That happens to make it the fastest thing possible—but the deeper rule is that no cause can produce an effect faster than this limit.
-So we can think of c not just as “the speed of light,” but as the speed limit of causality itself.
-Electromagnetic waves being massless, happen to be the only phenomena to be able to reach the limit.
+Due to the lack of mass it travels at the maximum possible speed.
+Put differently, this maximum speed is the fastest information can travel — fastest that a cause can produce an effect.
+So we may think of c not as “the speed of light,” but really as the speed limit of causality.
+Electromagnetic waves being massless, happen to be the only phenomena to be able to reach this maximum limit.

 Why Causality slows at high speeds